xiantang/lingq_upload/README.md

 **"No MP3 files found"**
 - Check that you have multiple MP3 files (one per chapter)
-- If you have a single large MP3 + CUE file, split it first using a tool like `mp3splt`
+- If you downloaded manually and have a single large MP3 + CUE file:
+  - Re-download using the Go downloader (it auto-splits if `m4b-tool` is installed)
+  - Or split manually: `m4b-tool split --audio-format mp3 --audio-bitrate 96k --audio-channels 1 --audio-samplerate 22050 audiobook.mp3`

 **"Chapter count must match MP3 count"**
 - The EPUB must have the same number of chapters as MP3 files
 - Check your EPUB structure and MP3 file count

-**"Skipping large MP3 file"**
-- Files over 100MB are assumed to be unsplit
-- Use `mp3splt` or similar to split based on CUE file
+**"WARNING: Detected CUE file with large MP3"**
+- The Python uploader detected an unsplit audiobook
+- Re-download using the Go downloader with `m4b-tool` installed
+- Or use the manual `m4b-tool split` command shown in the error message

+**"m4b-tool split failed"** (Go downloader)
+- Ensure `m4b-tool` is installed and in your PATH
+- Check installation: `m4b-tool --version`
+- See installation instructions in Requirements section

 ## Go Downloader Details

 - **Build/run:** `go run ./cmd/download_book -book <slug> -out ./downloads`
 - **Flags:** `-book` (or `-b`) accepts a slug, `/book/<slug>`, or full english-e-reader URL; `-out` sets the destination root; `-skip-unzip` skips extracting the mp3 zip
+- **Audio splitting:** Automatically detects and splits unsplit audiobooks (single MP3 > 70MB + CUE file) using `m4b-tool` if installed
 - **Extensibility:** Downloaders are provider-based (see `internal/downloader`).
 Add a new provider implementing the `Provider` interface and register it in `cmd/download_book/main.go` to support more sites

 ## Credits